 On a high level, the servers are just package storage.
 They do not build nor create the packages.
 The packages are created by the client, and if binaries are built from sources, that compilation is also done by the client application.

-- JFrog Bintray provides a public and free hosting service for OSS conan packages.
-Users can create their own repositories under their accounts and organizations, and freely upload conan packages there, without moderation.
+- JFrog Bintray provides a public and free hosting service for OSS Conan packages.
+Users can create their own repositories under their accounts and organizations, and freely upload Conan packages there, without moderation.
 You should, however, take into account that those packages will be public, and so they must conform to the respective licenses, especially if the packages contain third party code.
-Just reading or retrieving conan packages from Bintray, doesn’t require an account, an account is only needed to upload packages.
+Just reading or retrieving Conan packages from Bintray, doesn’t require an account, an account is only needed to upload packages.
 Besides that, Bintray provides a central repository called conan-center which is moderated, and packages are reviewed before being accepted to ensure quality.
-This repository is currently empty, the process has just started.
-In the meantime, the repository conan-transit contains a copy of all the packages that were in the conan.io repository, and were copied.
-Those were non-moderated packages, so quality and cross-platform support of packages might vary.

-When a package recipe is used in a conan client and a “binary package” is built from sources, that binary package will be compatible with certain settings, such as the OS it was created for, the compiler and compiler version, or the computer architecture.
+When a package recipe is used in the Conan client, and a “binary package” is built from sources, that binary package will be compatible with specific settings, such as the OS it was created for, the compiler and compiler version, or the computer architecture.
 If the package is built again from the same sources but with different settings, (e.g. for a different architecture), a new, different binary will be generated.
 By the way, “binary package” is in quotes because, strictly, it is not necessarily a binary.
 A header-only library, for example, will contain just the headers in the “binary package”.

 All the binary packages generated from a package recipe are managed and stored coherently.
 When they are uploaded to a remote, they stay connected.
 Also, different clients building binaries from the same package recipe (like CI build slaves in different operating systems), will upload their binaries under the same package name to the remotes.

-Consumers, i.e. client application users that are installing existing packages for reuse in their projects, will typically retrieve pre-compiled binaries for their systems, if there exist such compatible binaries, or otherwise require building from sources, on the client machine, to create a binary package matching their settings.
+Package consumers (client application users that are installing existing packages to reuse in their projects) will typically retrieve pre-compiled binaries for their systems in case such compatible binaries exist.
+Otherwise those packages will be built from sources on the client machine to create a binary package matching their settings.

 Cross platform, build system agnostic¶